cloudfoundry/buildpack-packager/doc/disconnected_environments.md

 # Disconnected environments

 ### Deploying Apps on disconnected environments
-Cached buildpacks only ensure that a the buildpacks dependencies are cached, not your applications.
+Cached buildpacks only ensure that the buildpack's dependencies are cached, not your applications.

-When you work with a disconnected environment, it's important to use your package manager to 'vendor' your applications dependencies.
+When you work with a disconnected environment, it's important to use your package manager to 'vendor' your application's dependencies.

 The specific mechanism varies between platforms.
 See your buildpack's documentation for 'vendoring' advice.